jpype-project/jpype/doc/userguide.rst

   strings produce the same dictionary lookups.
 Null pointers produce the same hash value as None.

-  Java defines hashCode on many objects including mutable ones.
-Often the hashCode for a mutable object changes when the object it changed.
+  Java defines ``hashCode`` on many objects including mutable ones.
+Often the ``hashCode`` for a mutable object changes when the object is changed.
   Only use immutable Java object (String, Instant, Boxed types) as dictionary keys or risk undefined behavior.

 Java objects are instances of Java classes and have all of the methods defined in the Java class including static members.
-But the get attribute method converts public instance members and fields into descriptors which act on the object.
+However, the get attribute method converts public instance members and fields into descriptors which act on the object.